joshhaug/joshhaug.github.io/_posts/2016-01-01-mbti-is-bullshit.md

   * Jung's [analytic psychology](https://en.wikipedia.org/wiki/Analytical_psychology) is based on anecdotal rather than empirical evidence, and is therefore unscientific

 2. **The tests don't work**
   * Most people get a different result upon re-taking the test [^fn-half-diff]
-  * Forces people into one of 16 boxes (which seems arbitrary)
-  * Doesn't effectively predict job performance [^fn-job-perf]

 3. ****
   * Reinforces stereotypes of personality